Track Your Cheese Journey

 Asiago

-Asiago cheese hails from the plateau of the same name in the Veneto region of northern Italy.
+Asiago cheese hails from the town of the same name in the Veneto region of northern Italy.

 It has a rich history, dating back to the 10th century when local farmers first produced it to preserve surplus milk.